eiakoji-me/blog/content/posts/book-summary/design-patterns.md

 ## Keynotes

-The phrase "One thing expert designers know not to do is solve every problem from first principles..." from "Design Patterns: Elements of Reusable Object-Oriented Software" emphasizes the importance of leveraging existing knowledge and solutions in software design rather than reinventing the wheel each time a problem arises.
+Elements of Reusable Object-Oriented Software" emphasizes the importance of leveraging existing knowledge and solutions in software design rather than reinventing the wheel each time a problem arises.
 Here's an elaboration on this idea:

 ### Avoiding First Principles in Software Design